Rollo Hayman: Resignation and special election

 On 27 December 1978, Hayman resigned from his cabinet posts, from Parliament, and from the Rhodesian Front.
 He charged that Prime Minister Ian Smith was "leading Rhodesians into a trap" by rejecting Western plans for majority rule.
 Hayman favored the plan put forward by the United States and United Kingdom in which Rhodesia would revert to British rule under a commissioner, assisted by United Nations peacekeepers, who would oversee elections and the transition to black rule.
 He thought that any black government elected under Smith's plan, in which 28% of the government was to be reserved for whites, would collapse or be overthrown by guerrillas, resulting in Marxist rule in Rhodesia.
 In a political meeting in Enkeldoorn, Hayman also argued that Smith was misleading the country by claiming that Rhodesia had a good change of gaining international recognition following the elections.
 Additionally, he thought it would be impossible to organize the elections by December 31, the date stipulated by the Internal Settlement.

-The resignation of Hayman, a staunch conservative and an close ally of the Prime Minister, was seen as a blow to the transitional government.
+The resignation of Hayman, a staunch conservative and a close ally of the Prime Minister, was seen as a blow to the transitional government.
 Prime Minister Ian Smith later said that he had asked Hayman to resign when he learned he was planning to leave Rhodesia.
 He said:

 The day he resigned, Hayman announced that he would run as an independent for his former seat in Parliament in the special election.
 The byelection, held on 6 February 1979, was the last election conducted before the advent of the new constitution.
 Hayman lost the election with 20% of the vote to Cecil Millar, the Rhodesian Front candidate.
 Soon after, he moved to South Africa.